Research Lines for prospective PhD Students (Cohort 39: 2023-2026)

 Fully exploiting them in order to extract knowledge and patterns is still an open challenge, due to the heterogeneity of data and state of the art limitations in machine learning.

 This research line aims at developing machine learning methods to extract knowledge from multimodal biomedical data, in order to characterize patients with variable spatial and temporal resolution, leading to multimodal knowledge exploration and, eventually, precision medicine applications.

-This research line targets the proposal of innovative ideas leveraging the capabilities of modern artificial intelligence and machine learning approaches for research applications in neurosciences and biomedical data analysis.
+This research line targets the proposal of innovative ideas leveraging the capabilities of modern deep learning approaches for research applications in neurosciences and assistive robotics.